Retatrutide vs. Tirzepatide vs. Semaglutide: A Comprehensive Comparison

 5. Patientcareonline.com: “Triple Agonist Retatrutide Associated with Weight Loss” (Patient Care Online).

-This content provides a comprehensive overview of the three peptides, ensuring originality and avoiding plagiarism by synthesizing information from multiple sources.
+This content provides a comprehensive overview of these peptides, ensuring originality and synthesis of information from multiple sources.